Physics Student Community

 Our student community is very active.
-There are at least five clubs directly organized by physics majors and/or sponsored by the Physics Department in which Physics Majors participate in significant numbers.
-For example, Physics Majors form the largest fraction of the participants in the Carnegie Mellon chapter of Student Pugwash.
+There are several clubs directly organized by physics majors and/or sponsored by the Department of Physics in which physics majors participate in significant numbers.

 Physics-related student clubs

 Join astronomy enthusiasts to observe at the club's rooftop Truman Kohman Observatory on Scaife Hall.
 Locate constellations and celestial objects.
-This 100+ member club is active, educational and fun with astronomy speakers, 1st place Carnival booth designs, field trips to star parties, dark sky sites, the Buhl Planetarium and outreach events.
-The club meets Fridays at 7:30 PM in DH A301D ... and is on the spot when things happen!
+They organize various events and hold regular weekly meetings during the Fall and Spring semesters.
+They have acquired and purchased a wide range of astronomy equipment over the years including reflecting, refracting, and catadioptric telescopes, binoculars, a range of eyepieces (varying fields of view and magnifications), sun filters, and some photographic equipment.
+This 100+ member club is active, educational and fun with astronomy speakers, first place Carnival booth designs, field trips to star parties, dark sky sites, the Buhl Planetarium and outreach events.

 The Carnegie Mellon Rocket Command (CMRC) competes in high-powered collegiate rocket competitions and providea opportunities for people of all skill levels to get involved and learn about rocketry.
 Their goal is to introduce students to rocketry through hands on experience building both personal rockets and a team rocket for collegiate competitions.
 For more advanced builders, they offer opportunities for national certification.
 During most of the year, CMRC is focused on designing a high-powered technical rocket for the NASA Student Launch Initiative (https://www.nasa.gov/stem/studentlaunch/home/).
 Members are involved in the design, fabrication, and testing of all components, including critical flight avionics.
 You don't have to be a rocket scientist or a physicist to join the CMRC!
 Winner of the 2018 NASA Student Launch Altitude Award.

 Faculty Contact: Diane Turnshek, email